top of page

 Cooled Radiofrequency ablation is a minimally-invasive procedure that can provide pain relief without pills or surgery.

 Nerves in your body transmit pain signals to your brain from specialised receptors.
-When your body experiences pain from injury or disease impulses are sent from these receptors to the brain
+When your body experiences pain from injury or disease impulses are sent from these receptors to the brain.

 Radiofrequency Ablation interrupts these signals by preventing transmission in the nerve fibres.